mkishi1221/mkishi1221.github.io/_includes/cv.md

 Founded a Dubai-based interior design and construction firm during a two-year academic break from Brunel University.

 - Led negotiations with real estate companies, developers, and homeowners to secure design and construction projects.
-- Managed cost estimation, supplier negotiations, and coordination with contractors.
+- Oversaw cost estimation, supplier negotiations, and coordination with contractors.
 - Oversaw design and delivery of residential and commercial interiors in key developments including Palm Jumeirah, Business Bay, and Arabian Ranches.
-- Hired and managed the design team, guiding and coaching junior staff.
+- Hired and directed the design team, guiding and coaching junior staff.

 # Education